-Create an account on DISH's website and use that info to login to the app on iOS, Android, Amazon Fire TV and Amazon Fire TV Stick, Google's Nexus Player, Xbox One, the new Chromecast via the Sling TV app and Roku TV.
-The service will also work on select LG and Samsung smart TVs, and on Macs and PCs via a website portal.
+Create an account on DISH's website and use that info to login to the app on iOS, Android, Apple TV, Amazon Fire TV and Amazon Fire TV Stick, Google's Nexus Player, Xbox One, the new Chromecast via the Sling TV app, any Android TV system and nearly every Roku device.
+A complete list of supported products can be found on Sling's website.

 The system is more eloquent than apps like TWC TV or Xfinity, and while the latter is almost universally available, trying to remember whose name and email you use to login can ruin a session before it even starts.

 It's also worth noting that Sling TV has partnered up with T-Mobile to offer subscribers unlimited streaming video on their T-Mobile smartphones and tablets without eating into their LTE data.

 Channel packages can be a bit confusing, but it helps if you imagine them like a cafeteria lunch line.
 First things first: you're going to need an entree to get started.
 Your two options are Sling Orange and Sling Blue.
 If you're the only person who plans on watching Sling TV in the house, you want Orange.
 If you plan on sharing it with the whole family, you're going to want to go Blue.